decretist/Dissertation/Chapter0/chapter0.md

 [^4]: NEH ODH Grant number:
 [HD-51568-12](https://securegrants.neh.gov/publicquery/main.aspx?f=1&gn=HD-51568-12)

-[^a]:"The Law's Violence Against Medieval and Early Modern Jews" (2013) and "Gratian and the Jews" (2014)
+[^5]: @pennington_laws_2013; and @pennington_gratian_2014.

-[^b]: **This project was attractive to Pennington because although the results would be obtained computationally, they could be verified by someone doing a close reading of the text of the *Decretum*.
+[^6]: **This project was attractive to Pennington because although the results would be obtained computationally, they could be verified by someone doing a close reading of the text of the *Decretum*.
+There were three insurmountable barriers to carrying out the project as originally conceived: the time required to prepare the necessary text samples; the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling; and the fact that there was no obvious way to subtract or mask topics.** While a stylometric analysis for authorship attribution requires only the *dicta* (ante, post and init.) thought to have been written by Gratian himself, a topic can be present in any text in the *Decretum*, inscriptions and canons as well as rubrics and *dicta*.
+It took six weeks---twice---just to prepare a proxy text for the first-recension *dicta*.
+(In late Summer 2015 I discovered quality anomalies in the *dicta* samples I had hand-edited in Fall 2013, so in Fall 2015, I regenerated the *dicta* samples from scratch by rigorously cross-checking all of the hand-edited *dicta* against a data set automatically generated using Python regular expressions until no differences remained between the two sets of samples.)
+There is about four times as much text by word count in the canons as there is in the *dicta*, so I estimated that it would take just under six months to prepare a proxy text for the first-recension canons.
+The Latent Dirichlet Allocation (LDA) algorithm that MALLET uses to generate topic models has to be provided with an exact number of topics to look for.
+In February 2014, I carried out a preliminary experiment to obtain a rough estimate of the number of topics in the Decretum, inspired by the metaphor of focusing a telescope.
+I took a de-tagged version of the vulgate text of the Friedberg edition, with no attempt to separate it into first- and second-recension samples, and repeatedly ran MALLET on it, looking for values of the number of topics at which Pennington's topic on the legal status of Jews came into focus.
+**

-[^5]: To the extent that there is some one person we can point to as corresponding to our idea of "Gratian," it's the author of the first-recension dicta.
+[^7]: To the extent that there is some one person we can point to as corresponding to our idea of "Gratian," it's the author of the first-recension *dicta*.
 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."
 [@winroth_making_2000, 187]. **See if there is anything else that can be used to support this point in "The men behind the 'Decretum'", pp.175-192.**

-[^6]: For the purpose of comparing the first- and second-recension *dicta*, I define the first-recension *dicta* as the *dicta* (ante and post, but not init.) in the first and second parts of the Friedberg edition of the *Decretum* to which I apply the transformations
+[^8]: For the purpose of comparing the first- and second-recension *dicta*, I define the first-recension *dicta* as the *dicta* (ante and post, but not init.) in the first and second parts of the Friedberg edition of the *Decretum* to which I apply the transformations